 - Vitrectomy is performed by making a tiny incision in the eye to remove the vitreous gel and the blood leaked by the abnormal blood vessels.

 - Anti-VEGF medications are injected into the vitreous.
 These medications are called vascular endothelial growth factor inhibitors.
-Anti-VEGF meds stop the growth of the weak and abnormal blood vessels and therefore lowering the chance of blood leakage.
+Anti-VEGF meds stop the growth of the weak and abnormal blood vessels and therefore lower the chance of blood leakage.